ketanavhad/DesignExplorer/DesignExplorer/README.md

-# Design Explorer by OMRT
+# Design Explorer by Hoare Lea

-This Design Explorer is modified for OMRT use.
+This Design Explorer is modified for Hoare Lea use.

 The original: https://github.com/tt-acm/DesignExplorer